 And they’re not alone in their excitement about a return to a more normal lifestyle.
 Over half of the parents we surveyed were excited to emerge from the pandemic’s year of isolation, although parents of children aged 9 to 12 years old were the least likely to express this sentiment.

 The pandemic has transformed almost all aspects of American life, but its impact has been felt perhaps the most strongly within the family unit.
 As parents and children sheltered in place, they experienced both the positive and negative aspects of more time together.
 Stress levels were elevated, but family members also fostered closer, more positive relationships.
 As the pandemic ends, it’s intriguing to consider what important lessons we can take from quarantine back into our normal everyday life by continuing – or discontinuing – the traditions formed amid the pandemic.

 Are you looking for a way to build and maintain positive family interactions as we move out of pandemic mode?
 One of the best ways for families to bond is through quality time and shared experiences.
 Board games and word puzzles can provide fun for the whole family, and a game of Scrabble or a group effort to complete a crossword can be bonding and satisfying.
-If you find yourself in need of assistance while settling into game night with the family, head over to Word Finder, where you can discover new words, learn new definitions, and settle any debates about accuracy.
+If you find yourself in need of assistance while settling into game night with the family, head over to Word Finder, where you can unscramble new words, learn new definitions, and settle any debates about accuracy.